Proto-Germanic grammar: Verbs

 Proto-Germanic had only two tenses (past and present).
 The present tense descended from the original PIE present imperfective, although there were a few verbs with a present tense that descended from the aorist, in some cases even the aorist subjunctive (which for athematic verbs was identical to the thematic present).
 The past tense of underived verbs descended from the PIE perfect.
 The only surviving PIE past imperfective was the past tense of "do".
 This verb formed the basis of the formation of a new past tense for derived verbs, which had no perfect forms of their own.

-Compared to the six or seven in Greek, Latin, and Sanskrit, the verb system of Proto-Germanic was markedly reduced.
+Compared to the six or seven tenses in Greek, Latin, and Sanskrit, the verb system of Proto-Germanic was markedly reduced.
 Some of this difference is due to deflexion, featured by a loss of tenses present in Proto-Indo-European, for example the perfect.
 However, many of the tenses of the other languages (future, future perfect, probably pluperfect, perhaps imperfect) appear to be separate innovations in each of these languages, and were not present in Proto-Indo-European.

 The main area where the Germanic inflectional system is noticeably reduced is the tense system of the verbs, with only two tenses, present and past.
 However: